-- Greater negotiation leverage for bulk purchases of standard parts - · More design and engineering time available for innovation - · More capital available for technology investments - Reduced schedule slippage and faster time-to-market - · Increased customer satisfaction from higher, more consistent product quality
+- · Greater negotiation leverage for bulk purchases of standard parts - More design and engineering time available for innovation - · More capital available for technology investments - Reduced schedule slippage and faster time-to-market - Increased customer satisfaction from higher, more consistent product quality

-In order to help companies realize these competitive advantages, EXALEAD developed an application uniquely designed to eliminate the barriers that have to date impeded effective standardization and reuse.
-Let's explore this solution now.
+In order to help companies realize these competitive advantages, EXALEAD developed a solution uniquely designed to eliminate the barriers that have to date impeded effective standardization, reuse and sourcing to facilitate make, reuse or buy decisions company-wide.

-SECTION 4.
+SECTION 5.
 EXALEAD SOURCING & STANDARDIZATION INTELLIGENCE

-EXALEAD has designed a sourcing and standardization intelligence solution to reveal and classify hidden legacy assets for optimized reuse that is easy, non-intrusive and affordable.
+EXALEAD has designed Sourcing & Standardization Intelligence applications to reveal and classify hidden legacy assets for optimized reuse that is easy, non-intrusive and affordable.
 With a view toward reducing costs, boosting productivity, facilitating collaboration and accelerating time-to-market, the solution uses advanced analytics and information retrieval technologies to:

-- Automate and improve parts classification (EXALEAD OnePart Reduce) - Enable more informed sourcing decisions (EXALEAD OnePart Supply) - Increase parts reuse by designers and engineers (EXALEAD OnePart Reuse)
+- Automate and improve parts classification (OnePart Reduce) - Enable more informed sourcing decisions (3DEXPERIENCE Marketplace PartSupply) - Increase parts reuse by designers and engineers (OnePart Reuse)

-of Engineering capacity ECOs can consume
+of engineering capacity ECOs can consume

-Average annual inventory carrying cost

-of inventory value
+Average annual inventory carrying cost 20% of inventory value

-4.1.
+5.1.
 Classification & Standardization